UK's Sunak calls for progress on global tax deal at G20 gathering

-Sunak chaired a meeting of finance ministers from the Group of Seven in London last month which reached a provisional agreement, and 130 countries backed similar wide-ranging changes after talks in Paris last week. read more
+Sunak chaired a meeting of finance ministers from the Group of Seven in London last month here which reached a provisional agreement, and 130 countries backed similar wide-ranging changes after talks in Paris last week here.

 After years of stalemate, global tax talks gained fresh impetus in recent months under the new administration of U.S. President Joe Biden.

-However, key details and potential tax exemptions remain undecided and any deal will need to clear the U.S. Congress, where many lawmakers lack Treasury Secretary Janet Yellen's enthusiasm for higher business taxes. read more
+However, key details and potential tax exemptions remain undecided and any deal will need to clear the U.S. Congress here, where many lawmakers lack Treasury Secretary Janet Yellen's enthusiasm for higher business taxes.

 “Now is the time for the international community to rally together and build on this momentum to ensure we get the deal’s final details over the line by October,” Sunak said ahead of a meeting of Group of 20 finance ministers and central bankers taking place in Venice on Friday and Saturday.

-French Finance Minister Bruno Le Maire said on Tuesday that his G20 counterparts were poised to give political endorsement of a proposed overhaul of how multinational companies pay tax. read more
+French Finance Minister Bruno Le Maire said on Tuesday here that his G20 counterparts were poised to give political endorsement of a proposed overhaul of how multinational companies pay tax.

 Sunak also plans to host a meeting of Group of Seven finance ministers in Venice on Saturday morning, where he will seek progress on climate change issues, including requirements for businesses to report their environmental impact.